-Tech giant Apple is working on a fix for a known bug in Safari that allows websites to view a user’s browsing history and Google ID.
+Tech giant Apple is working on fixing a known Safari bug that allows websites to view a user’s browsing history and Google ID.

 On Sunday, it was reported that the research team had found an issue with the way Apple had implemented IndexedDB API in Safari 15, reports AppleInsider.